Cadmus

 Updating

-- no computer required, just WiFi.
+The easiest way — no computer needed, just WiFi.
+Open Main Menu → Check for Updates and follow the prompts.
 See OTA updates for details.

 Test builds